Dwska/nvidia-stock-prediction/README.md

 # Project Setup and Usage Guide
-- This project run locally and you need Docker to run it.
+- This project runs locally and you need Docker to run it.
 - The files to initialize the container are in the docker directory

 ## Project Directory Structure